 Airflow inlet filters in standard types and sizes shall be furnished in all machines having a weather protected type II (WP-II) enclosure.
 Filter requirements shall be in accordance with 5.5.4.

-· When filters are specified, they shall be of the permanent type and shall meet the service requirements indicated on the datasheets.
+When filters are provided, they shall be of the reusable, cleanable type and shall meet the service requirements indicated on the datasheets.
 Filters shall be selected to remove 90 % of particulates 10 micron and larger or as specified on the datasheet.
 The entire filter element and assembly shall be constructed of AISI 300 series stainless steel.

-· When filters or provisions for future filters are provided, connections shall be furnished for a specified switch or gauge to measure the pressure drop across the filters.
+· When filters or provisions for future filters are provided, connections shall be furnished for an external sensing deviceto measure the pressure drop across the filters.

 Air filters shall be designed to permit easy removal and replacement while the machine is running.